 Over 35 million Americans suffer from some variety of eczema and surprisingly 10-20% of them are children.
 For over 10 years, Dr. Sarvenaz Zand has been helping patients and their families in the greater San Francisco area achieve and maintain healthy skin with her personalized approach that incorporates the use of noninvasive and alternative treatments.
-Call Zand Dermatology today or schedule an appointment online if you or someone in your family is suffering from eczema.
+Call Zand Dermatology in Mill Valley, Marin County, California, today or schedule an appointment online if you or someone in your family is suffering from eczema.

 Eczema is a general term that actually refers to a set of skin conditions that often cause red, itchy, and inflamed skin.
 The broad term “eczema” usually refers to the more specific atopic dermatitis (AD), the most common form of eczema, which usually develops in early childhood.

 Although AD affects more than 9.6 million children in the United States, it is also prevalent in adults; 4.6 million adults suffer from this condition as well.

 The symptoms of eczema look different on everyone.
 However, the most common signs are:

 You might notice all these symptoms, or you may only see one or two of them.
 Your condition might seem to last forever, or your symptoms could completely disappear within a week.

 If someone in your family has eczema, there’s a high chance you have that predisposition too.
 However, everyone has different triggers that can aggravate their condition.
 For some, it could be perfume, detergents, and wool; for others, emotional stress and heavy sweating could cause a flare-up.

 Identifying the environmental factors that trigger your eczema is the first step in managing the disease.

 There are a few things you can do to help prevent an eczema flare-up.
 Dr. Zand recommends:

 Although there isn’t a cure for eczema, several remedies exist to help manage it.
 The best one for you usually depends on the severity of your condition and location on your body.